This is our online careguide.

 Be cautious to avoid over-stretching or damaging the breasts when carrying your Sinthetic.
 Make sure that the hands are not under the doll when you put her/him down as the fingers can be damaged and do not allow the feet to drag.
 Please do not pull on the fingers, hands, toes, arms or legs, or throw your doll as a break could occur.
 Dropping or putting a doll down too hard can also result in damage.

 Sinthetics have movement in many more areas than most other jointed dolls.
 Sinthetics have sectioned cores which results in more range of motion and slightly less weight reduction.
 It is normal for the joints to be a little tight when a Sinthetic is new, and for them to loosen over time.
-Dolls cannot support their own weight and do not have locking joints.
+Sinthetics cannot support their own weight to stand up and do not have locking joints.
 The range of motion is designed to mimic normal human motion not contortionist abilities.
 If the doll is resisting a position, do not force it.
 Breakage of joints or “bones” is possible if dolls are roughly or improperly posed.
 We recommend using support devices such as wedges, pillows and swings to position and use your doll for best results.
 We will be adding video to our website shortly to show the safe range of motion, and how to pose your doll.

 The following directions specify range and mobility for each joint set.
 When moving the joints, hold the area as close to the joint as possible.
 For example, when moving the shoulder, place one hand at the joint above and one hand on the arm just below the joints.
 Do not try to move the shoulder from the wrist or forearm.